 The Group provides employees in senior roles (executive level and selected senior management) the opportunity to receive annual awards of long-term incentives.
 The Performance Share Plan ("PSP") permits awards of conditional shares to employees who hold key roles.
 The Remuneration Committee reviews the quantum of awards made each year to ensure that it is in line with the market.
-The maximum annual award possible in 2013 was 200% of salary and the Company awarded 200% to each executive director in 2013.
-However, when making awards, it will also consider wider factors such as company performance in determining whether to grant at this normal policy level.
+The maximum annual award possible in 2015 was 300% of salary.
+When making awards, the Remuneration Committee also considers wider factors such as company performance in determining whether to grant at this normal policy level.